 The sessions are led by our Graduate Teaching Assistants.

-Chemistry Tutoring Center is closed during the Summer semester.
+The Chemistry Tutoring Center is currently closed due to COVID-19 precautions.

 The College of Sciences Academic Services (“COSAS”) is the primary office charged with providing academic assistance to undergraduate students within the College of Sciences.
 They help students with matters concerning college and university requirements, policies, and procedures.
 Students use their services primarily by walk-in, or by appointment for advising and special problems.More Information